geeknik/my-awesome-stars/topics.md

 - [OSU-NLP-Group/SeeAct](https://github.com/OSU-NLP-Group/SeeAct) - [ICML'24] SeeAct is a system for generalist web agents that autonomously carry out tasks on any given website, with a focus on large multimodal models (LMMs) such as GPT-4V(ision).
 - [daveshap/OpenAI_Agent_Swarm](https://github.com/daveshap/OpenAI_Agent_Swarm) - HAAS = Hierarchical Autonomous Agent Swarm - "Resistance is futile!"
 - [elfvingralf/macOSpilot-ai-assistant](https://github.com/elfvingralf/macOSpilot-ai-assistant) - Voice + Vision powered AI assistant that answers questions about any application, in context and in audio.
-- [THU-MIG/yolov10](https://github.com/THU-MIG/yolov10) - YOLOv10: Real-Time End-to-End Object Detection
+- [THU-MIG/yolov10](https://github.com/THU-MIG/yolov10) - YOLOv10: Real-Time End-to-End Object Detection [NeurIPS 2024]
 - [maitrix-org/Pandora](https://github.com/maitrix-org/Pandora) - Pandora: Towards General World Model with Natural Language Actions and Video States
 - [hoodoer/JS-Tap](https://github.com/hoodoer/JS-Tap) - JavaScript payload and supporting software to be used as XSS payload or post exploitation implant to monitor users as they use the targeted application.
 Also includes a C2 for executing custom JavaScr
 - [Modos-Labs/Glider](https://github.com/Modos-Labs/Glider) - Open-source E-ink monitor.
 Mirror of https://gitlab.com/zephray/glider